skadauke/rwb-train/README.md

 sudo apt install docker-ce docker-ce-cli containerd.io
 ```

-10. Set up the RSP-train application.
+10. Set up the rwb-train container.
 Substitute <license> with your RSP license.
-Also, for security reasons, it's highly recommended that you change the `PW_SEED`.
+You should modify the following options:

+- `USER_PREFIX`: the left side of the name you want for your users to have, e.g. `rmed`.
+- `GH_REPO`: The GitHub repository with the training materials (exercises, solutions)
+- `R_PACKAGES`: Additional R packages you would like to install
+- `N_USERS`: The number of user accounts you want to create.
+Note: the first 10 user accounts (001-010) should be reserved for instructors and TAs - these accounts will have `sudo` privileges inside the container, which can be useful for troubleshooting.
+- `PW_SEED`: The random seed for generating user passwords.
+You must supply this to generate reproducible passwords.

 ```bash
 sudo docker pull skadauke/rwb-train